SanFranciscoSunrise/easyASCII/README.md

 # About the source code:

-This program is very simple yet powerful and I hope helpful to those of you who like to write cover pages and other documents in various asciiformats.
-I eventually plan to place it into some sort of GNU/GPL but fornow just know that it is free to spread given that you reatain credit to me and any others who may contribute in the future.
+This program is very simple yet powerful.
+I hope it is helpful to those of you who like to write cover pages and other documents in various asciiformats.
+I eventually plan to place it into some sort of GNU/GPL but for now just know that it is free to spread given that you reatain credit to me and any others who may contribute in the future.

 # About the program: